For British Eyes Only: Production

 "For British Eyes Only" was directed by John Fortenberry, and written by series creator Mitchell Hurwitz and Richard Day.
-It was Fortenberry's second directing credit, Hurwitz's 16th writing credit and Day's first writing credit.
-It was the second episode of the season to be filmed.
+It was Hurwitz's 16th writing credit for the series, and Day's first.
+Originally titled "The British Bombshell" during production, it was the second episode of the season to be filmed.

+Charlize Theron makes her debut on the series in "For British Eyes Only".

 In August of 2005, it was reported that Charlize Theron was signed on to portray a love interest for Michael for five episodes, and was to begin her role on the season's second episode.
+After her 2005 film Æon Flux was a box office flop, Theron, a self-proclaimed fan of Arrested Development, joined the series to save her career.
+She recalled feeling anxious about working on a show that was "developed and so brilliant", but enjoyed her time on it.
+The jingle heard throughout the episode—singing "For British Eyes Only"—was performed by series composer David Schwartz's daughter Lucy Schwartz.

+The idea between Rita's character was created to set up for future stories in the series that would also have multi-episode arcs.
+Series creator Mitchell Hurwitz deliberately created her in such a way that the audience would be oblivious to her "secret", but also subtly foreshadow it.
 According to Jessica Walter, the chicken dance scene between Gob, Lucille, and George Sr. was not scripted, and there were no directions on how to do the dance.
 They had to each come up with their own dance, and Walter's first instinct was to flap her arms around, taking note that Lucille might possibly be drunk in the episode while coming up with the dance; adding onto the drunk performance, she added Lucille's "coddle doodle doo" line.
 To prepare for the scene, Walter practiced her dance in front of her dressing room mirror.
+In the episode, Michael tells George Sr. that he's "a regular Brad Garrett"; this metatextual joke references Jeffrey Tambor losing an Emmy to Garrett the previous year for Outstanding Supporting Actor in a Comedy Series.

 Reception

 Viewers

-In the United States, the episode was watched by 4.02 million viewers on its original broadcast.
+In the United States, the episode was watched by 4.02 million viewers during its original broadcast on September 26, 2005.
+It received a 1.4% share among adults between the ages of 18 and 49, meaning that it was seen by 1.4% of all households in that demographic.
+It marked a decrease in viewership from the previous episode, "The Cabin Show", which had earned a 1.6% rating and drew in 4.62 million viewers.